davecoll3/GotNoBeans/README.md

 ## Making a Local Clone
 1. Log in to GitHub and locate the repository: [GotNoBeans](https://github.com/davecoll3/GotNoBeans).
-2. Click on the geen "Code" button at the top of the page.
+2. Click on the green "Code" button at the top of the page.
 3. From here you can select HTTPS, SSH or Github CLI; click on the clipboard icon to copy the URL.
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.